Why TypeScript is the best way to write Front-end in 2019–2020+

 It is true, that if you use TS in strict mode (

-noImplicitAny), you’ll have to add some types here and there to make it work.
+noImplicitAny), you’ll have to add some types here and there to make the JS code work.
 But that’s it!
-There is even an IDE plugin that can automatically convert your React-PropTypes component directly to TS.
+There is even an IDE plugin that can automatically convert your JS React components directly to TS.

 any when referencing the vendor.
-It’s not like you’ll lose type safety in your whole app.
-You’ll lose it only in a couple of lines which touch the vendor.
-You can always add the typedefs later on, if you think they’d be helpful.
+It’s not like suddenly you’ll lose type safety in your whole app.
+You’ll lose it only in the layer that touches the untyped vendor.
+But that doesn’t prevent from easily typing your layer at least.
+And for the vendor, you can always add the typedefs for it later on, whenever you decide they’d be helpful as well.

 TypeScript is at the moment used by Microsoft, Asana, Lyft, Slack, all Angular 2+ developers, multiple React & Vue.js developers, and thousands of other companies.
-Many others are joining every another day.
-TypeScript is the most popular superset of JS at the moment and isn’t going down anytime soon.
+Many others are joining them every day.
+TypeScript is the most popular superset of JS at the moment and is not going down anytime soon.

 What is the chance that such language will be abandoned?

-Probably it will never die.
+I’d say close to zero.
 The only scenario in which TS could die is if JS would bring in types to their language on their own.
 But this won’t happen anytime soon for sure.
 At least not in the next ~5–10 years.
-And even if it would happen, I’m pretty sure that there would be tools that would let us easily migrate from TS to typed JS.
+In the rare case that would actually happen, you can be sure that there also would be tools that would let you easily migrate from TS to typed JS.

 TypeScript gives you the same thing that Flow does, and more.
 It is also way more popular.